Trampolining

 Trampolining or trampoline gymnastics is a competitive Olympic sport in which athletes perform acrobatics while bouncing on a trampoline.
 In competition, these can include simple jumps in the straight, pike, tuck, or straddle position to more complex combinations of forward and/or backward somersaults and twists.
-Scoring is based on the difficulty and on the total seconds spent in the air.
-Points are deducted for bad form and horizontal displacement from the center of the bed.
+Scoring is based on the difficulty and on the total seconds spent in the air; points are deducted for bad form and horizontal displacement from the center of the bed.

 Outside of the Olympics, competitions are referred to as gym sport, trampoline gymnastics, or gymnastics, which includes the events of trampoline, synchronised trampoline, double mini trampoline and tumbling.

 Origins

-In the early 1930s, George Nissen observed trapeze artistes performing tricks when bouncing off the safety net.
+In the early 1930s, George Nissen observed trapeze artistes performing tricks when bouncing off a safety net.
 He made the first modern trampoline in his garage to reproduce this on a smaller scale and used it to help with his diving and tumbling activities.
 He formed a company to build trampolines for sale and used a variant of the Spanish word trampolín (diving board) as a trademark.
 He used the trampoline to entertain audiences and also let them participate in his demonstrations as part of his marketing strategy.
 This was the beginning of a new sport.

 In the United States, trampolining was quickly introduced into school physical education programs and was also used in private entertainment centers.
-However, following a number of injuries and lawsuits caused by insufficient supervision and inadequate training, trampolining is now mostly conducted in specialist gyms with certified trainers.
-This has caused a large reduction in the number of competitive athletes in the United States and a consequent decline from the earlier American prominence in the sport.
 Elsewhere in the world the sport was most strongly adopted in Europe and the former Soviet Union.
 Since trampolining became an Olympic sport in 2000, many more countries have started developing programs.